TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 }
 ~~~

-Finally, if we want to select all of an element's siblings and not just the first one, we can use the general sibling selector `~`.
+Finally, if we want to select all of an element's siblings and not just the first one, we can use the general sibling combinator `~`.

 ~~~css
 /* This rule will select all of .group1's siblings - in this case the 2nd and 3rd .child divs*/